spidersAgency/alm-repeater/README.txt

 == Changelog ==

+= 2.4.2 =
+* UPDATE - Adding support new Layouts add-on.
+ALM 2.9 is required.

+= 2.4.1 =
+* UPDATE - Security fix for Ajax Load More 2.8.1.2

+= 2.4 =
+* NEW - Adding multisite support for repeater templates - if using a multisite, please deactivate then re-activate Ajax Load More - Custom Repeaters v2.
+* NEW - Completely rebuilt update script for repeater templates to be more efficient and integrate with multisite installations.

 = 2.3.1 =
 * UPDATE - Updating plugin update script.
 Users are now required to input a license key to receive updates directly within the WP Admin.
 Please contact us for information regarding legacy license keys.